Variations of Australian rules football: Masters Australian Football

-Lightning football

-Lightning football is a generic term to describe variations of the game played over a shortened length, usually about half of the length of a full match.
-Lightning football may be played under otherwise unchanged rules, but in recent lightning matches staged by the AFL, experimental rules such as awarding a free kick against the last player to touch the ball before it goes out of bounds have been trialled.

-Lightning matches are often used, particularly at junior or amateur level, to play an entire tournament inside a single day or weekend.
-These tournaments are typically known as "lightning premierships" or "lightning carnivals".

-During the COVID-19 pandemic the AFL significantly shortened premiership matches for the 2020 AFL season arguing it needed to for its pandemic fixture scheduling leading to some branding the 16 minute quarter format 'fast food footy'.
-Some argued the AFL's move was an effort to make the game more appealing to the media and fans.
-Nevertheless, the move was criticised and the AFL reverted to the full length format for the 2021 AFL season.

 Wheelchair

 The wheelchair variation of AFL (known as "Wheelchair Aussie Rules" or "Wheelchair AFL") is a parasport designed to play in sports wheelchairs.
 Kicking is replaced by handballing (a mark is awarded for catching the ball within 3 metres), while handballing is replaced by throwing.
 Like other varieties tackling is replaced by touching and players are divided into zones.
 Goals and behinds are used for scoring, however with shorter distances between the posts.
 There are leagues operating in all states and territories of Australia, with Victorian clubs aligned with AFL clubs, operating since 2018.